d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 To see why this is reasonable, imagine instantiating two MLPs, `net1` and `net2`, and training them on different data.
-Naturally, we would expect them them to represent two different learned models.
+Naturally, we would expect them to represent two different learned models.

 We instantiate the MLP's layers